 RESULTS

 Migratory movements.—A total of 136 individuals were captured and tagged during spawning migrations from 2014 through 2019.
 Total annual sex ratios varied from 1.17 to 2.33 males per female (Table 1).
 On average, female Bowfin were larger than males with a mean total length of 630.4 mm (SD ± 51.8 mm) compared to male total mean length of 530.5 mm (SD ± 84.86 mm).
-A total of 83 adult Bowfin were only captured once during our study, 40 Bowfin were recaptured within the year they were tagged (moving in and out of the wetland during active migration) and 13 individuals were recaptured multiple times during the study (Table 2).
-A female (tag 448) returned to the wetland in three consecutive years and its first arrival date fell within a range of 6 days (Table 2).
-Male Bowfin average growth was 29.7 mm per year and female average growth was 22.8 mm based on repeated capture events (Table 2).
+A total of 83 adult Bowfin were only captured once during our study, 40 Bowfin were recaptured within the year they were tagged (moving in and out of the wetland during active migration) and 13 individuals were recaptured in multiple years during the study (Table 2).
+A female (tag 448) returned to the wetland in three consecutive years and its first arrival date fell within a range of 6 days (Table 2) across all years.
 Three individual nests, actively guarded by males and containing deposited eggs, were observed in 2019.

 Migratory activity from 2014 through 2019 was initiated when water temperatures were between 7.1°C and 13.3°C. The earliest record of migratory activity occurred on March 30 in 2016 and spawning arrival dates varied interannually and related to warming water temperatures (Fig. 3).
 The onset of migration did not appear to be sex based, as males and females generally arrived at the wetland channel within a few days of each other.
 The best fitting GLIMMIX model (based on AIC) using the full suite of capture information collected (2014-2017; 2019) included Julian day (β = -0.020, SE = 0.045, F1,98 =0.20, P = 0.656) and water temperature 24 hours prior to the sampling date (β = 0.230, SE = 0.027, F1,136 = 70.06, P < 0.0001).
 The number of adult male and female Bowfin entering the wetland for spawning increased significantly during days or periods of warming water temperature.
 The dispersion parameter of this model, estimated by Pearson's chi-square statistic divided by its degrees of freedom, was 1.98 suggesting a small amount of overdispersion but overall strong fit to the observed data.